Al-Murphy/koo-lab.github.io/Research.md

  <img class='img-responsive center-block' src="/images/research/representations.png" width="80%" height="80%"/>
 <p align="justify">
-	<sub>Figure 1.
-Distributed representations recognize features, in this case a grandma and a cat, by integrating partial feature representations from many different neurons.
+	<sub><b>Figure 1.</b> Distributed representations recognize features, in this case a grandma and a cat, by integrating partial feature representations from many different neurons.
 On the other hand, local representations only employ a single neuron, a so-called grandma neuron, to recognize whole feature representations.
 In genomics, this corresponds to learning whole sequence motifs (local representations) or partial sequence motifs (distributed representations), which are difficult to interpret.
 	</sub>
 </p>